Celo (CELO) Price Hits $0.67

-Celo (CELO) traded 6.1% lower against the U.S. dollar during the one day period ending at 9:00 AM E.T. on April 6th.
-Celo has a market cap of $332.03 million and $27.55 million worth of Celo was traded on exchanges in the last 24 hours.
-During the last week, Celo has traded 1.3% higher against the U.S. dollar.
-One Celo coin can currently be bought for approximately $0.67 or 0.00002407 BTC on popular exchanges.
+Celo (CELO) traded down 1.7% against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on April 12th.
+Celo has a market capitalization of $332.08 million and approximately $14.51 million worth of Celo was traded on exchanges in the last 24 hours.
+In the last seven days, Celo has traded down 3.5% against the U.S. dollar.
+One Celo coin can now be purchased for $0.67 or 0.00002232 BTC on major exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.